fbef0102/Game-Private_Plugin/Plugin_插件/Nothing_Impossible_無理改造版/l4d2_glow_item_weapon_cheat/readme.md

 		// Which teams should see the message, 7=Everyone, 1=Spectator, 2=Survivors, 4=Infecteds. (add numbers together)
 		l4d2_glow_item_weapon_cheat_message_team "0"

-		// Players with these flags have access to use !itemglow cmd to see all glow entites.
+		// Players with these flags have access to use !itemglow cmd to see all glow entites in survivor and infected team.
 (Empty = Everyone, -1: Nobody) l4d2_glow_item_weapon_cheat_watch_flag "z"

+		// If 1, Enable item glow for spectator (0=off)
+		// 1=Spectators can also use !itemglow cmd l4d2_glow_item_weapon_cheat_spec_enable "0"
 		```
 </details>